JakeTTU/portfolio/PCA_Eigenfaces/README.md

 # PCA Eigenfaces

-## Overview
+## Overview:

 This R program uses a Pinciple Component Analysis (PCA) dimensionality reduction technique to reduce the dimensionality of face images to construct eigenfaces which are then used for facial recognition.

-### To Run
+### To Run:

-This R script and dashboard require R https://cloud.r-project.org - automatic!
+This R script and dashboard require R https://cloud.r-project.org